AVM-27/AVM-27/README.md

 -   🧠 **Project SATARK (Smart India Hackathon):**
     -   Architecting a low-power FPGA-based system for real-time acoustic event detection—a classic 'tinyML' challenge in resource-constrained hardware.
 -   🛡️ **Waging War on Noise:**
-    -   Modeling and mitigating phase noise in high-frequency systems, a critical task for ensuring signal integrity in data center networking fabrics and advanced radar systems.
+    -   Modeling and mitigating phase noise in high-frequency systems, a critical task for ensuring signal integrity for high-speed on-chip interconnects and advanced sensor systems.
 -   🎥 **AI Video Detective:**
-    -   Building a robust ML pipeline to secure video streams against deepfakes, a crucial function for infrastructure monitoring from edge devices (UAVs) to data center security.
+    -   Building a robust ML pipeline to secure video streams against deepfakes, a crucial function for infrastructure monitoring on autonomous and edge devices.
 -   🌱 **Endless Exploration:**
-    -   Deep diving into High-Level Synthesis (HLS), developing custom IP cores for SoCs, and optimizing AI deployment on heterogeneous compute platforms.
+    -   Deep diving into High-Level Synthesis (HLS) with Vitis, developing custom IP cores for SoCs using Vivado, and optimizing AI deployment on heterogeneous compute platforms.

 ---

 ### 🚀 Key Projects & Hardware Adventures

 <details open>
-<summary><h4>🏆 FPGA Deep Learning Accelerator</h4><small>Accelerating INT8 ResNet-50 for Edge & Data Center Inference</small></summary>
+<summary><h4>🏆 FPGA Deep Learning Accelerator</h4><small>Accelerating INT8 ResNet-50 for Edge AI Inference</small></summary>
 <p>

 -   Deployed a quantized ResNet-50 model on a Xilinx ZCU104, achieving a **70× speedup** over the embedded ARM processor.